 The Ethics and Discipline Committee shall have the power to investigate all alleged violations of the Code of Ethics.
 The Ethics and Discipline Committee is obligated to investigate only complaints which are valid and actionable.
 If, during the investigation, the Ethics and Discipline Committee determines that there may be additional violations, the Ethics and Discipline Committee may investigate and reach appropriate findings regarding such additional violations.

-All information disclosed to the Ethics and Discipline Committee shall remain confidential except that the Ethics and Discipline Committee shall be permitted to disclose such information when compelled by a validly issued subpoena required by law or to parties essential to the investigation.
-A file of materials related to the investigation shall be maintained by NCCCO certification staff in a secure location, accessible only to authorized individuals.
-Upon the closing of each investigation, the Ethics and Discipline Committee shall return to the NCCCO Executive Office all materials reviewed for disposition of the complaint.
+All information disclosed to the Ethics and Discipline Committee shall remain confidential; provided, however, that the Ethics and Discipline Committee shall be permitted to disclose such information when compelled by a validly issued subpoena, or to parties essential to the investigation, or otherwise consistent with NCCCO’s Information Release Policy or as required by law.
+A file of materials related to the investigation shall be maintained by NCCCO staff in a secure manner, accessible only to authorized individuals.
+Upon the closing of each investigation, the members of the Ethics and Discipline Committee shall destroy or return to NCCCO staff all materials reviewed for disposition of the complaint.

 f) Disciplinary Procedures

 (i) Initial Consideration.
-Within 45 days after receiving a complaint, the Chief Executive Officer, after conferring with NCCCO staff, including NCCCO’s Manager of Test Integrity, shall determine whether sufficient information exists to proceed with a formal investigation.
+Within 45 days after receiving a complaint, the Chief Executive Officer, after conferring with responsible NCCCO staff, shall determine whether sufficient information exists to proceed with a formal investigation.
 The investigation shall not proceed without first having received the complainant’s acknowledgement and consent that all information disclosed by the complainant will be disclosed to the certificant in question and others pursuant to the investigation.
 If the complainant does not consent to the disclosure of all information, the complaint shall be dismissed.